 Brackets, crossbars, loading rails

 In the following years, the standard was supplemented and extended several times.
-For example, since Amendment 1 from 2005, the basic structure, the special requirements in the areas of load transfer, and the corresponding total weights have also been included in the regulations.
-Currently, the version R-668 E/2013 applies to ISO 668.
+For example, since Amendment 1 of 2005, the basic structure, the special requirements in the areas of load transfer, and the corresponding total weights have also been included in the regulations.
+Currently, version R-668 E/2013 applies to ISO 668.